addy-org/Addy-Android/CODE_OF_CONDUCT.md

 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 - Exercise consideration and respect in your speech and actions.
-- Attempt collaboration before conflict.
+- Attempt collaboration before a conflict.
 - Refrain from demeaning, discriminatory, or harassing behaviour and speech.
 - Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 - Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.